pytest-dev/pytest/doc/en/reference/fixtures.rst

 is only available for tests to request if they are in the scope that fixture is defined in.
 If a fixture is defined inside a class, it can only be requested by tests inside that class.
-But if a fixture is defined inside the global scope of the module, than every test in that module, even if it's defined inside a class, can request it.
+But if a fixture is defined inside the global scope of the module, then every test in that module, even if it's defined inside a class, can request it.

 Similarly, a test can also only be affected by an autouse fixture if that test